UnclassedPenguin/bible/README.md

 Todo:
+[ ] - Need some basic restructuring.
+Anytime a verse is printed, it should call a function (printVerse) that takes the book, the chapter, the verse.
+I think this will simplify things in the long run...
 [ ] - Write documentation for program
 [ ] - Add random function to interactive mode
 [ ] - Clean up interactive mode, make it not so ugly.